-Acting 102 with Tamara
+Acting for Teens with Tamara

 In this course, students will begin to master the art of acting.
 They will use explore many different methods to work toward developing specificity and clarity in their acting choices, while expanding their ability to play.
 We will focus on cultivating strong vocal and physical skills, while expanding our imagination to live believably in imaginary circumstances.

 Shakespeare with Tamara